 Tip: Reassure your child that you support them, and they can tell you anything — even if they think you might get angry.

 There’s a good chance you’ve already told your child to call 911 in an emergency, but depending on their age and development, they might not know what constitutes a dangerous situation.
 Talk to your child about when they should call 911, then role-play to help them gain a better understanding.
 This is a good time to ensure your child can state their full name, age, and address.

 Tip: Whether you have a home phone or not, it’s important your child knows how to call 911 from any cellphone in your house.
 Be sure they can do so without having to enter the cellphone’s passcode.

+Although identity theft seems like a grown-up problem, it happens to kids too.
 Kids don’t think twice about posting information like their date of birth, year of graduation, or hometown to their online profiles.
-This could be why they are 51 times more likely than adults to be victims of identity theft.
 Sit down with your child, check their online activity for identifying information, and have them delete it.

 Tip: Instead of telling your kids they aren’t allowed to post personal identifying information, explain why it’s a bad idea and they may be more likely to comply.

 9. Go to the neighborhood safe house